Board of Directors

 ● Composition of Remuneration

-• • Remuneration for directors (excluding external directors) consists of basic remuneration, comprising fixed remuneration and performance-linked remuneration, together with stock-based compensation (restricted stock-based compensation) provided as medium- and long-term incentives.
+- • Remuneration of directors (excluding external directors) is composed of monetary remuneration, which consists of fixed remuneration and performance-linked remuneration, and stock compensation (restricted stock compensation) as mediumto long-term incentive compensation.

-• • Remuneration for external directors and Audit & Supervisory Board members consists solely of fixed remuneration and does not include stock-based compensation or other performance-linked remuneration.
+- • Remuneration of external directors and Audit and Supervisory Board members consists solely of fixed remuneration.
+They are not eligible for performance-linked remuneration and stock compensation.

 Evaluating the Effectiveness of the Board of Directors